-Payments for expenses incurred by Humanities Montana will be paid within a month of receipt (unless disputed) and will be reviewed by at least one individual besides the fiscal manager.
-Payments by check require two signatures and the fiscal manager may not be one of the signers.
+Payments for expenses incurred by Humanities Montana will be paid within a month of receipt (unless disputed) and will be reviewed by at least one individual besides the fiscal director.
+Payments by check require two signatures and the fiscal director may not be one of the signers.
 Bank, investment, and credit card statements are reviewed by the executive director.
+Bank, investment and executive director credit card statements are also reviewed by the chair of the finance & audit committee.

-- 1. All bills, invoices, and statements (claims) will be sent to the executive director for review.
+1. All bills, invoices, and statements (claims) will be sent to the executive director for review.
 The executive director may consult with appropriate staff regarding the efficacy or advisability of the requested claim.
-Bills authorized for payment are given to the fiscal manager.
-The fiscal manager reviews the claim form verifying that supporting documentation is complete and accurate, the expense is reasonable and allowable, proper purchasing procedures have been followed, the vendor is valid, and the general ledger coding is consistent.
-The fiscal manager may consult with the executive director or program director as appropriate to determine proper coding.
+Upon successful review each bill, invoice or statement is signed and dated (date of approval) by the executive director.
+Bills authorized for payment are given to the fiscal director.
+The fiscal director reviews the claim form verifying that supporting documentation is complete and accurate, the expense is reasonable and allowable, proper purchasing procedures have been followed, the vendor is valid, and the general ledger coding is consistent.
+The fiscal director may consult with the executive director or program director as appropriate to determine proper coding.
 Some expenses are paid during the current year for goods and services to be delivered in future years (all or in part).
-Those expenses will be coded as prepaid expenses in the appropriate future year(s). - 2.
-The fiscal manager enters invoices into Accounts Payable.
-On or near the closest working day to the 5th and 20th of the month a list of unpaid bills is submitted to the Executive Director.
-The ED approves bills for payment, initialing and dating the unpaid bill list.
-The fiscal manager cuts the checks and staples the check stub to the original claim for documentation of the disbursement and given to the executive director for signature.
-The executive director signs the authorization area on the claim coding as well as the check.
-Checks are then given to the office manager for a second signature.
-Signed checks are distributed by the office manager or staff other than the fiscal manager as necessary. - 3.
+Those expenses will be coded as prepaid expenses in the appropriate future year(s).

+- 2. The fiscal director enters invoices into Accounts Payable.
+Bills are processed for payment on a weekly basis.
+The fiscal director cuts the checks and staples the check stub to the original claim for documentation of the disbursement and given to the executive director or other approved signers for signature. - 3.
 All checks require two signatures.
-Authorized signers include the executive director, the program officer, and the office manager.
-The fiscal manager is the only staff person authorized to print checks and is specifically NOT authorized to sign checks.
-Blank check stock is kept in a secure location by the fiscal manager.

-- 4. When a mistake is detected with a printed check or a check is returned, the check is voided.
+Authorized signers include the executive director, the program director, the grants director and a board designee.
+The fiscal director is the only staff person authorized to print checks and is specifically NOT authorized to sign checks.
+Blank check stock is kept in a secure location by the fiscal director. - 4.
+When a mistake is detected with a printed check or a check is returned, the check is voided.
 Voided checks have "void" written across the check and are filed with appropriate documentation with claims/payment documentation.
 As appropriate, corrected checks are reissued or the original accounts payable reversed. - 5.
 QuickBooks maintains accounts payable records.
-The fiscal manager is responsible for ensuring that significant accounts payable and other liabilities are properly recorded at year-end for expenditures incurred but not yet paid.
+The fiscal director is responsible for ensuring that significant accounts payable and other liabilities are properly recorded at year-end for expenditures incurred but not yet paid.
 Unanticipated claims received after November 15th are typically charged to the new fiscal year.